Rolando Blackman

-Rolando Antonio Blackman (born February 26, 1959) is a Panamanian-American former professional basketball player.
-He was a four-time NBA All-Star who spent most of his career with the Dallas Mavericks.
+Rolando Antonio Blackman (born February 26, 1959) is a Panamanian-American former professional basketball player who spent 13 seasons in the National Basketball Association (NBA), most of it with the Dallas Mavericks.
+He was a four-time NBA All-Star, and he holds the Mavericks' franchise single-game record for free throws made (22).

 Blackman was born in Panama City, Panama, and raised in Brooklyn, New York, from the age of eight.

 Playing career

 College basketball

 After being raised in Brooklyn, Blackman attended Kansas State University where he played basketball under coach Jack Hartman.
 At Kansas State, Blackman had a number of noteworthy achievements: